By Haley Griffin, Program Associate, CCC

 - Handle other requests from and for the community, as needed

-The CCC’s Nominating Subcommittee invites nominations (including self-nominations) for members to serve on the CCC Council for terms beginning July 1, 2023 and concluding June 30, 2026.
+CCC invites nominations (including self-nominations) for members to serve on the CCC Council for three year terms beginning July 1, 2024 and concluding June 30, 2027.
 Our goal is for the Council to represent the full computing research community.
 We are seeking new members to complement the current Council to help us achieve this goal.

-Please send nominations, together with the information below, to email@example.com by 11:59pm EST on Friday, February 10, 2023.
-The subcommittee’s recommendations will serve as input to CRA and NSF, who will make the final selection.
+Please send nominations, together with the information below, to email@example.com by 11:59pm EST on Friday, February 2, 2024.

 - Name, affiliation, and email address of the nominee.